yamule/rust_pdbloader/README.md

 ## Energy function or terms used in this software
 > solvation_parameters.dat

-PROTEINS: Structure, Function, and Genetics 35:133?152 (1999) Effective Energy Function for Proteins in Solution Themis Lazaridis1 and Martin Karplus
+Lazaridis, Themis, and Martin Karplus.
+"Effective energy function for proteins in solution."
+Proteins: Structure, Function, and Bioinformatics 35.2 (1999): 133-152.

 > opt_nov15_lj_param.dat
 > opt_nov15_partial_charge.dat

-Park, Hahnbeom, Philip Bradley, Per Greisen, Yuan Liu, Vikram Khipple Mulligan, David E. Kim, David Baker, and Frank DiMaio.
-“Simultaneous Optimization of Biomolecular Energy Functions on Features from Small Molecules and Macromolecules.”
-Journal of Chemical Theory and Computation 12, no. 12 (December 13, 2016): 6201–12. https://doi.org/10.1021/acs.jctc.6b00819.
+Park, Hahnbeom, et al. "Simultaneous optimization of biomolecular energy functions on features from small molecules and macromolecules."
+Journal of chemical theory and computation 12.12 (2016): 6201-6212.

 > CHARMM

-Brooks, B. R. et al. CHARMM: a program for macromolecular energy, minimization, and dynamics calculations.
-Journal of computational chemistry 4, 187-217 (1983).
+Brooks, Bernard R., et al. "CHARMM: a program for macromolecular energy, minimization, and dynamics calculations."
+Journal of computational chemistry 4.2 (1983): 187-217.

 > EvoEF2

-Huang, X., Pearce, R. & Zhang, Y. EvoEF2: accurate and fast energy function for computational protein design.
-Bioinformatics 36, 1135-1142, doi:10.1093/bioinformatics/btz740 (2020).
+Huang, Xiaoqiang, Robin Pearce, and Yang Zhang.
+"EvoEF2: accurate and fast energy function for computational protein design."
+Bioinformatics 36.4 (2020): 1135-1142.